 Lake Nicaragua (1871) Hood Museum of Art, Dartmouth College, New Hampshire.
 By Norton Bush (1834-1894).

 New Britain Museum of Art, Connecticut.

 The luminist movement was profiled in "American Luminism" (Perspectives USA, Autumn 1954), while in 1989 it was the subject of a definitive exhibition at the National Gallery of Art, Washington DC.
 Individual works by luminist painters can be seen in the best art museums of the United States, such as the Smithsonian American Art Museum, Washington DC.
 For an A-Z list, please see: Art Museums in America.

-For more about oil painting, see: Art Encyclopedia.
+For more about oil painting, see: Homepage.